 - Coconut milk-helps with the smoothness of the mash.
 You can use any other kind of dairy free milk.
 Note, if you are doing the autoimmune protocol, be sure to use a coconut milk brand that does not have any additives.
 I like using Trader’s Joe’s brand.

-Variations
+Substitutions and Variations

-- Salt & pepper-For flavor.
+- Salt & black pepper-For flavor.

 - Ghee or olive oil- You can also use dairy free butter.

-- This recipe has not been tested with any other variations or substitutions.
+This recipe has not been tested with any other variations or substitutions.
 If you try this recipe with any other variations or substitutions, please let me know in the comments below!

 Step By Step Instructions